 Why Ipe Hardwood Is Perfect for the Pacific Northwest

-If you live in the Pacific Northwest and you’re thinking about building a new deck this summer, you might be wondering if wood is the best choice given the region’s wet winters.
-As anyone in Portland or Seattle can tell you, constant rain can wreak havoc on wood structures.
-However, certain types of hardwoods – especially Ipe – actually hold up quite well in rainy and wet climates.
+If you live in the Pacific Northwest and you’re thinking about building a new deck this fall, you might be wondering if wood is the best choice given the region’s wet winters.
+As anyone in Portland or Seattle will tell you, constant rain can wreak havoc on wood structures.
+However, certain types of hardwoods – especially ipe – actually hold up quite well in rainy and wet climates.
 Let’s learn more!

 - Hard: With a Janka Hardness Rating of 3,680 lbs, ipe is one of the hardest woods you can find.
 Ipe is eight times harder than California redwood!